MichaelViuff/SDJ2/05 MVVM 1/README.md

 ## 5.1 MVVM in JavaFX

-Use your solution to exercise [04.06](https://github.com/MichaelViuff/SDJ2/tree/main/03%20Observer%20Pattern#36-data-representation) or download the [BarChart] example and make a project containing the source files (if you use the example, you may need to add JavaFX library to your project, and some paths may need to be changed to match your project structure).
+Use your solution to exercise [03.06](https://github.com/MichaelViuff/SDJ2/tree/main/03%20Observer%20Pattern#36-data-representation) or download the [Bar Chart Example](https://github.com/MichaelViuff/SDJ2/tree/main/03%20Observer%20Pattern/Examples/JavaFX%20Charts) and make a project containing the source files (if you use the example, you may need to add JavaFX library to your project, and some paths may need to be changed to match your project structure).

 In the model, make a private int numberOfUpdates and two methods increaseNumberOfUpdates and getNumberOfUpdates.
 In the view create a new label numberOfUpdates.
 This is intended to show the number of updates (i.e. the number of times the button is clicked) whenever the button is clicked.